History of Suresnes: Saint-Leufroy church

 The Saint-Leufroy chapel, whose name recalls the thousand-year-old church of Suresnes destroyed in 1906.

-On January 22, 1222, the church received a portion of Saint Leufroy's ashes, the relics leading to the building being named after the saint.
+On January 22, 1222, the church received a portion of Saint Leufroy's ashes, which led to the building being named after the saint.
 A fire at the end of the 16th century damaged the relics, and the shrine (which had been modified several times) was finally sold during the French Revolution to a woodcutter for use as a rabbit cage.
-Discarded, the relics were picked up by a devotee who later gave them to the parish priest of Suresnes, although no further mention was made of them thereafter.
-Although a small bone was preserved by ecclesiastics, its authenticity is doubtful.
+Discarded, the relics were picked up by a devotee, who later gave them to the parish priest of Suresnes, after which they were no longer mentioned.
+Although ecclesiastics preserved a small bone, its authenticity is doubtful.
 After the church's demolition in 1906, its successor changed its name to Église du Cœur-Immaculé-de-Marie de Suresnes, although St. Leufroy remains theoretically the patron saint of Suresnes, and a small chapel erected in 1947 on rue du Chemin-Vert is dedicated to him.

 In 1977, students from the Paul-Langevin High School carried out excavations on the site of the former Saint-Leufroy church (now the Suresnes 2 shopping center), revealing that it was originally a rectangular chapel, to which an apsidal chapel was later added, creating a Gothic church, “flanked by a flamboyant aisle and chevet,” which was rebuilt after the Hundred Years' War.
 This church was to resemble Notre-Dame-de-Pitié in Puteaux, with almost identical apses.